Axway/streams-open-docs/content/en/docs/install/_index.md

 To prepare your environment, extract the Helm chart and open a terminal from the extracted directory.

-{{< alert title="Note" >}}You can find others resources in the [Axway Support](https://support.axway.com/en) portal, for example, Postman collections, OpenAPI, Streams RBAC Policies and Docker Compose files, which can help you to configure your environment or test Streams.{{< /alert >}}
+{{< alert title="Note" >}}You can find others resources in the [Axway Support](https://support.axway.com/en) portal, for example, Postman collections, OpenAPI, Streams RBAC Policies, and Docker Compose files, which can help you to configure your environment or test Streams.{{< /alert >}}

 ## Prepare customizations